-In order to explore the area around Uppsala Cathedral, you download the app Visir Uppsala via App-store or Google Play.
-Remember that you can easily connect to Uppsala Wifi at the cathedral square.
+In order to explore the area around Uppsala Cathedral, you download the app Visir Uppsala via App Store.
+Remember that you can easily connect to Uppsala Wifiat the cathedral square.
 Using the same app, you can also explore Öregrund harbour and Wiik Castle, just a short car journey away from Uppsala, and host your own visits.

 If you are in Old Uppsala, you instead download the app Augmented History: Gamla Uppsala directly to your mobile or tablet via App-store.
 You can also borrow an iPad at the museum to experience the ancient environment and its buildings, tombs, and other spectacular monuments as they were around 650 VE.
 The app shows what the place you are standing in may have looked like.

 In Old Uppsala, you can also experience the historical environment through Virtual Reality – a computer simulated reality that takes you as close to history as you can possibly go.
 The simulation takes place inside the museum, where you put on a pair of VR glasses and hand controls to move around Old Uppsala as it was in the Iron Age, around 650 VE.
 The virtual reality experience can be booked on site at the museum and is included in the regular entrance fee.